edbullen/py-mapred/README.md

 + mapper.py
 + mapred_shared.py
 + run_mapred.sh
++ config.ini

 to an appropriate directory.

 I copied to /tmp as a quick hack; sub-dirs need to be created by Yarn, so ideally put files in correct place in your Hadoop installation.

+Edit the `config.ini` file and specify a location for the logfile for the Mapper and Reducer

 ##Execution